MicrosoftDocs/entra-docs/docs/global-secure-access/concept-traffic-forwarding.md

 For each traffic forwarding profile, you can configure three main details:

-- What traffic to forward to the service
+- Which traffic to forward to the service
 - What Conditional Access policies to apply
 - How your end-users connect to the service